domRiddle/ASF/Docker.md

 That depends on what you're looking for.
 For majority of users, `latest` tag should be the best one as it offers exactly what desktop ASF does, just in special Docker container as a service.
 People that are rebuilding their images quite often and would instead prefer to have ASF version tied to given release are welcome to use `released` tag.
 If you instead want to use some specific frozen ASF version that will never change without your clear intention, `A.B.C.D` releases are available for you as fixed ASF milestones you can always fall back to.

-We generally discourage trying `master` builds, just like automated AppVeyor builds - this build is here for us to mark current state of ASF project.
+We generally discourage trying `main` builds, just like automated AppVeyor builds - this build is here for us to mark current state of ASF project.
 Nothing guarantees that such state will work properly, but of course you're more than welcome to give them a try if you're interested in ASF development.

 ---